MikeBirdTech/gpt3-vscode-extension/README.md

 ---
 ## Current functionality
+### Ask GPT
+Opens a text input box and the value entered will be sent to GPT for processing.
+The response will appear in a modal.
+Default key binding set to `alt + g`

+Status bar item also runs this function.

+### Create Documentation
-Running 'Create Documentation' when code is highlighted will generate documentation for that code.
+Generates documentation for highlighted code.
 It will automatically inject it above the highlighted code.
 Default key binding set to `alt + d`

+### Suggest Improvements
-Running 'Suggest Improvements' will send highlighted code to GPT-3 where it will return suggested code as well as an explanation for why the suggestion is an improvement.
+Sends highlighted code to GPT-3 where it will return suggested code as well as an explanation for why the suggestion is an improvement.
 The suggested code and explanation will appear in a modal.
 Default key binding set to `alt + i`

-Running 'Ask GPT' will open a text input box and the value entered will be sent to GPT for processing.
-The response will appear in a modal.
-Default key binding set to `alt + g`

 ---
 ## Extension Settings